 Internet in Vietnam

-Internet speed in Vietnam
+Internet Speed in Vietnam

-From my experience, in Saigon It is quite fast.
 It is possible that in remote places in Vietnam it is less good because on a global ranking, Vietnam is not on the top.

 Wi-Fi in Vietnam

-Cellular Internet in Vietnam – 4G
+Cellular Internet in Vietnam

 Easily available for the tourist.
 You can buy a local SIM and fill a pre-paid program.